FirelyTeam/firely-docs/vonk/components/components_classes.rst

 The ``IVonkContext.Arguments`` property contains all the arguments from the request, from the various places:

 #.
 The path segments: /Patient/123/_history/v1 will translate to three arguments, _type, _id and _version.
 #.
-The query parameters: ?name=Fred&active=true will translate to two arguments, identifier and active.
+The query parameters: ?name=Fred&active=true will translate to two arguments, name and active.
 #.
 The headers:

    #.
 If-None-Exists = identifier=abc&active=true will translate to two arguments, identifier and active.